caoyongzheng/react-appstores/README.md

-# react-app-store
+# react-store-set
-a react store util, dispatch state and actions to child components
+a react store manager, dispatch state and actions to connected components

 # Componets
 1. StoreSet: a store set, when user trigger an action (one of store's action, the store is belong to StoreSet), StoreSet then dispatch the action.